LexiPugh/practice-problems/README.md

     - Question Difficulty: Easy
     - Concepts Covered: Used the GROUP BY keyword and the MIN() function to find the earliest date a game was played grouped by device.
 Used the WHERE keyword to filter by game and the ORDER BY keyword to order by the date
 29. Day 29 - December 29th 2023: [Tesla Models from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day29.md)
-    - Languages Used: SQL and Python
+    - Languages Used: SQL
     - Question Difficulty: Easy
-    - Concepts Covered: Performing calculations to engineer new features, using the ORDER BY and LIMIT keywords to grab the record with the highest profit with SQL, using .sort_values() and .head() to achieve the same output with Python
+    - Concepts Covered: Performed a calculation to engineer a new feature, the profit made selling a car.
+Used the ORDER BY and LIMIT keywords to grab the record with the highest profit
 30. Day 30 - December 30th 2023: [The Blunder from HackerRank](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day30.md)
     - Languages Used: SQL
     - Question Difficulty: Easy